Meet the Board

 Kyra Philbert, RN

-Kyra Philbert (she/her) is a queer biracial (Black/White) ciswoman settler living on unceded Coast Salish territories, specially those of the Sḵwx̱wú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) and xʷməθkʷəy̓əm (Musqueam) Nations.
+Kyra Philbert (she/her) is a queer biracial (Black/White) ciswoman settler living on unceded Coast Salish territories, specially those of the Sḵwx̱wú7mesh, Stó:lō, Səl̓ílwətaʔ/Selilwitulh and xʷməθkʷəy̓əm Nations.
 She is a registered nurse with clinical experience in emergencies rooms of various sizes and home health.
-Currently she is in the virtual classroom at UBC, completing both a Masters of Science in Nursing and a second undergraduate degree in Gender, Race, Sexuality and Social Justice.
+In 2022, Kyra completed a second undergraduate degree in Gender, Race, Sexuality and Social Justice.
+Currently she is focused on her thesis project for her Masters of Science in Nursing.
 She plans on getting a PhD with interests in concepts of (outdoor) recreation, health and Blackness in settler Canada.